tobiasvanderwerff/master-thesis/README.md

 where M is the regular convolution layer output, and Q is the channel-wise bias vector derived from the writer code.
 Note that f is a activation function (ReLU).

+The most promising setup I tried thus far is obtained by freezing the decoder weights, and jointly training/finetuning the new layers and ResNet layers.
+The batchnorm stats were not frozen in this run.
+However, this setup did not seem to outperform the base model.

 # Master thesis